- Socket.IO sends the token once in the connection handshake (

 - Obtain your API credentials (API URL and Auth Token)

-- The server validates your token on connection
+Authorizationheader - The server validates your token

 - If valid, you can start making API requests